-WHEREFORE, Plaintiff requests the Court enter judgment for himself and the class he seeks to represent against Defendants, including for:
+WHEREFORE, Plaintiff requests the Court enter judgment for herself and the classes she seeks to represent against Defendants, including for:

-- A. Certification of this matter to proceed as a class action; - B. Declaratory and injunctive relief as pled herein; - C. Compensatory relief in an amount as pled herein; - D. Treble damages pursuant to 18 U.S.C. § 1964(c) and Cal.
-Civ.
-Code § 1916-3; - E. Attorney's fees, litigation expenses, and costs of suit; and

-F. Any further relief the Court deems proper.
+- A. Certification of this matter to proceed as a class action and appointment of Plaintiff's counsel as class counsel; - B. Declaratory and injunctive relief as pled herein; - C. Compensatory relief; - D. Treble damages pursuant to 18 U.S.C. § 1964(c); - E. Attorney's fees, litigation expenses, and costs of suit; and - F. Any further relief the Court deems proper.